Insights

 • Owner meetings and decision making.

-A common situation that arises is that an owner declares their intention to leave the practice, and the rest of the partners are left wondering what their next step should be with no clear exit strategy.
-The practice has no co-ownership agreement in place, and, at that point, lawyers are engaged (rather than when everyone is on the same page at the outset).
+A common situation is that an owner declares their intention to leave the business, and the rest of the owners are left wondering what their next step should be with no clear exit strategy.
+The business has no ownership agreement in place and, with the parties in dispute, lawyers have to be engaged.

-A well-drafted co-ownership agreement can, in addition to other things, outline what ought to happen when an owner leaves the practice.
-This might incorporate a set notice period (eg. 90 days), which can be shortened by consent, a valuation method for calculating entitlements, and a process for replacing the leaving practitioner.
-It should incorporate any prohibitive agreements, for example, exclusion zones, restraints and other limitations, when the business relationship ends.
+Instead, a well-drafted ownership agreement with legal advice can, in addition to other things, outline what ought to happen when an owner leaves the business.
+This might incorporate a set notice period (eg. 90 days) which can be shortened by agreement, a valuation method for calculating entitlements, and a process for replacing the leaving owner.
+It should incorporate any prohibitive agreements, for example, exclusion zones, restraints and other limitations on the owner being in business in competition with the original business, when the ownership relationship ends.

-Some of the critical areas that owners should cover off when one of them is looking to leave the business:
+Some of the other critical areas that owners should cover off when one of them is looking to leave the business are:

 Patient care

-What is to happen to care of the existing owner’s patients or clients?
+What is to happen to the ongoing care of the existing owner’s patients or clients?
 Maintaining continuity of care and managing patient records is key.

 Financial privileges

-At the end of a business relationship, disputes regularly focus on the leaving party’s financial entitlements.
+At the end of a business relationship, disputes regularly focus on the leaving party’s financial entitlements (i.e. What are my shares worth?
+When will I receive my dividends / profits?).

-Many practices work on verbal or “handshake” agreements, however, when you don't have anything in writing assessing value of an exiting owner’s interest and any other funds that they might be entitled to from the business can be a particularly difficult and expensive area to navigate.
+Some businesses work on verbal or “handshake” agreements, however, when you don't have anything in writing to guide on assessing value of an exiting owner’s interest and any other matters they might be entitled to at that time, this can be a particularly difficult and expensive area to navigate.

-Restrictive covenants that limit where leaving doctors can set up another practice (e.g., not inside 5 km of the current practice location) are worthwhile and enforceable where there is good and valuable consideration paid for the departing doctors’ ownership interest.
+Restrictive covenants that limit where leaving owners can set up another business (e.g. not inside 5 km of the current business location) are worthwhile and enforceable where there is good and valuable consideration paid for the departing owners’ interest.

 The answer is undoubtedly 'yes'.
-Without a written agreement, the business ownership relationship will essentially be run with little foresight for the issues that could arise in the management of the practice and succession for its owners.
+Without a written agreement, the business ownership relationship will essentially be run with little planning for and a shared understanding about the issues that could arise in the management of the business and succession for its owners.

-A well-composed co-ownership agreement drafted by an appropriate legal practitioner is essential to lay out a practical framework for running the practice and the relationship between the owners.
-Setting up the agreement can be tedious and perhaps “not a priority”, but getting it wrong (or, worse still, no agreement at all) can lead to expensive, time consuming and complex issues in the future,
+A well-composed ownership agreement drafted by an appropriate legal practitioner is essential to lay out a practical framework for running the business and the relationship between the owners.
+Setting up the agreement can be tedious and perhaps “not a priority”, but getting it wrong (or, worse still, no agreement at all) can lead to expensive, time consuming and complex issues in the future, such as the winding up of the business or an owner leaving and competing with the business.

-At Burke Lawyers our medical lawyers and health lawyers have the experience and expertise to provide the best advice for medical practitioners, practice managers and allied healthcare professionals.
+At Burke Lawyers our commercial lawyers have the experience and expertise to provide the best advice for medical and healthcare industry businesses, medical and other health practitioners and allied health professionals.

 I would like to receive Burke Lawyers Newsletters